SparebankenVest/azure-key-vault-to-kubernetes/README.md

 ### Contribute to the Documentation

-The documentation is located at [docs/source/content](docs/source/content).
+The documentation is located in a seperate repository at https://github.com/SparebankenVest/akv2k8s-website.
 We're using Gatsby + MDX (Markdown + JSX) to generate static docs for https://akv2k8s.io.
-See [docs/README.md](docs/README.md) for details.